MyEtherWallet/knowledge-base/source/_posts/en/dapps/register-ens-domain.md

 * If you don’t already have a wallet, you will need to [create a new wallet][createWallet].
 * You will also need a small amount of ETH for [gas][gas].
 We generally recommend `.01 ETH` for 1 - 2 transactions.
 Starting and finalizing ENS auctions both count as a transactions.

-**Step 3.** Head to the Dapps section, to the left of your wallet's overview page (or by clicking the ‘Change’ function at the top right).
+**Step 3.** Head to the Dapps section, to the left of your wallet's overview page.
+It can also be found at the bottom of the page, under the 'Dapps' section.
 * Here you will see the ‘ENS Manager’ option.
 Click there!

 **Step 4.** Check the domain name you've previously registered.
 If all goes to plan, it should tell you that it's still in the old registrar.